unibas-gravis/parametric-face-image-generator/README.md

 - we provide a singularity container recipe file to run the data generator directly on compute servers

 ### Background:
-- Beside the publications listed next, we have also freely available [lectures and tutorials](http://gravis.dmi.unibas.ch/PMM/lectures/overview/) covering shape modeling and model based image analysis online.
+- Beside the publications listed next, we have also freely available [lectures and tutorials](http://gravis.dmi.unibas.ch/PMM/lectures/overview/).
+Some of the topics covered are shape modeling and model based image analysis as part of our research about [Probabilistic Morphable Model](http://gravis.dmi.unibas.ch/PMM/).

 Publications
 ------------